jacksund/simmate/tutorials/01_Installing Simmate while learning the command-line.md

 ### Exploring Simmate's command-line

-Just how we were using commands like `conda --help` above, we can do the same thing with Simmate's base command, which is just `simmate`.
-Start with trying the command `simmate --help` and you should see: (note, there may be slight differences as we add updates to simmate)
+Just like we were using `conda --help` above, we also ask for help with Simmate's base command, which is just `simmate`.
+Start with trying the command `simmate --help` and you should see:

 ```
 Usage: simmate [OPTIONS] COMMAND [ARGS]...